slalom/dataops-docs/docs/deploying_tableau_server_on_aws.md

 * To get a better understanding of how this works to deploy a full environment in terraform, explore the code files in the `infra` folder of the `dataops-tools` repo, starting the files `infra/main.tf` and `infra/modules/aws-tableau/main.tf`.
 * For information specifically on the Tableau Server config, see `infra/modules/aws-tableau/userdata_win.bat` (Windows) and `infra/modules/aws-tableau/userdata_lin.sh` (Linux).

+### Testing different versions of the setup scripts

+Whenever you modify the setup scripts in `infra/modules/aws-tableau` and then run `terraform apply`, terraform will detect the change to the script and will automatically rebuild the environment using the updated scripts.
+This means you can test different script options and configurations and rebuild everything in a single command.

+**Proceed with Caution:** While fully rebuilding the environment from scratch is extremely powerful, it also means you will be starting over from scratch each time.
+You will lose all settings, tableau workbooks, and data files which you may have deployed to the server(s).

+### Customizing the Server Config

+* Log in to the instance using ssh or rdp, as described above
+* Follow the instructions in the welcome banner to locate the correct files for configuration.

 ### Securely storing secrets within AWS (Optional Step)